The RoadRunner application server will launch multiple Temporal PHP worker processes based on provided

 // factory initiates and runs task queue specific activity and workflow workers

 // Worker that listens on a task queue and hosts both workflow and activity implementations.

 // Workflows are stateful.
 So you need a type to create instances.

 // Activities are stateless and thread safe.
-So a shared instance is used.

 // In case an activity class requires some external dependencies provide a callback - factory

 // that creates or builds a new activity instance.
 The factory should be a callable which accepts